Are you wondering if Turkey is safe for tourists? We have the answer to that question (and more!) in this guide to crime and safety in Türkiye.

 Turkey is a predominantly Muslim country, and conservative attitudes toward homosexuality are common, especially in more rural areas.

 There have been some reports of violence against LGBTQ+ people in Turkey, although it is difficult to know how widespread this problem is.
-The best way to stay safe is to avoid public displays of affection and being open about your sexuality in places where it could put you at risk.
+The best way to stay safe is to avoid public displays of affection and being open about your sexuality in places that could put you at risk.
 If you are attacked or harassed, report the incident to the police.

 Safety Measures To Consider When Visiting Turkey